pqros/fastCover/readme.md

 Code for the paper :

-"FastCover: A Self-Supervised Learning Framework for Multi-Hop Influence Maximization in Social Networks" by Anonymous.
+_FastCover: A Self-Supervised Learning Framework for Multi-Hop Influence Maximization in Social Networks_ by Anonymous.

 Implementation of an integrated efficient framework solving k-budget constrained d-dominating set problem (k-dDSP).